Resources & Archival Material

 A documentary video introducing the story of the Holodomor and its cover-up by the Soviet Regime of 1932 – 1933, as told by seven leading historians, Anne Applebaum, Andrea Graziosi, Alexander Motyl, Norman Naimark, Serhii Plokhy, Timothy Snyder, and Frank Sysyn.Shop now

 Reflections on Stalin’s Soviet Regime and The Holodomor

 Malcom Muggeridge, travelled to Moscow in 1932 – 1933 where he was a correspondent for the Manchester Guardian.
-Muggeridge investigated reports of the Great Famine in Ukraine, travelling there without obtaining permission of the Soviet authorities.
+Muggeridge investigated reports of the Great Famine in Ukraine, travelling there without obtaining permission from the Soviet authorities.
 His reports were sent back to the Manchester Guardian in British diplomatic bags, thus evading Soviet censorship.
-The Ukrainian Canadian Research and Documentation Centre interviewed Malcom Muggeridge in 1982 for its 1983 award-winning documentary film Harvest of Despair.Shop now
+The Ukrainian Canadian Research and Documentation Centre interviewed Malcom Muggeridge in 1982 for its award-winning documentary film Harvest of Despair.Shop now

 Holodomor Resource Links

 This section features links to educational resources on the Holodomor, as well as documentaries, primary and secondary historical resources, and survivors’ accounts.